 Yes, I’m starting with search engine optimization (SEO) because Victorious is an SEO agency.
 But that’s not the only reason.

-SEO is one of the most undervalued and underutilized marketing tools for dispensaries and cannabis businesses.
-Which is unfortunate since it’s the only one that, when implemented properly, won’t get you into trouble with regulators.
+SEO is one of the most undervalued and underutilized cannabis marketing tools — which is unfortunate since it’s the only one that, when implemented properly, won’t get you into trouble with regulators.
 For me, that makes SEO the perfect dispensary digital marketing tactic.

 SEO focuses on two things: making it easier for search engines to find your content and providing visitors with a great experience.
 Both of these will benefit your cannabis business.